 A UNESCO World Heritage Site, the Friulian Dolomites stand proudly high above the clouds at a towering 7122 ft. in the far western mountain area of Friuli Venezia Giulia.
 Considered the most untouched area of the entire Dolomite range, its symbol is Campanile di Val Montanaia, an isolated rock pinnacle on the summit that looks like a bell tower.
 Readers note: Only the fittest climbers would challenge an ascent to the peak, but iconic images of the tower, surrounded by spectacular karst formations, can be easily photographed from lower trails.
 For low-impact trekkers – in other words, lightweights like me – there are numerous attractions such as well-kept forested paths and trails, meadows, glacial rivers, brilliant green lakes, dramatic limestone topography and caves.

 Udine has been inhabited since the Neolithic age and is recognized as the most historical capital of the region.
 History tell us that Attila, the leader of the warlike Huns, built a hill and a square-shaped tower in Udine when besieging Roman Aquileia.
 Due to legend, he instructed his soldiers to transport soil in their helmets and shields, because the landscape was too flat.
 Aquileia, once the second largest city in the Roman Empire was eventually sacked by Attila’s Huns, resulting in its citizens escaping to the southwest, eventually establishing Grado and Venice.
-After the fall of the Western Roman Empire, Udine increased in importance becoming part of the Republic of Venice, the newly formed Kingdom of Italy, and later the seat of the Italian High Command during the Great War.
+After the fall of Western Roman Empire, Udine increased in importance becoming part of the Republic of Venice, the newly formed Kingdom of Italy, and later the seat of the Italian High Command during the Great War.
 Before the Italian Army’s devastating defeat in the Battle of Caporetto, Udine was known as the “War Capital.”
 Hemingway devotes long passages about Udine in A Farewell to Arms:

 “He lived in Udine and came out in this way nearly every day to see how things were going, and things went very badly.
 At the start of the winter came the permanent rain and with the rain came the cholera.
 But it was checked and in the end only seven thousand died of it in the army.”